Germany: Europe’s Safe Haven

 In accordance with the Berlin Senate’s Containment Measures Ordinance, we partially reopened our equipment and studio facilities on May 4th in order to allow our students to complete mandatory and required work.
 With the health and safety of our community as our utmost priority, we are ensuring that interactions are limited and that a strict hygiene protocol is followed.

-This includes a distance of 1.5 metres between people at all times, frequent use of the readily available soap and hand sanitiser, regular disinfection of equipment, door handles and other objects, and restricted access to certain rooms or spaces.
+This includes a distance of 1.5 metres between people at all times, frequent use of the readily available soap and hand sanitiser, regular disinfection of equipment, door handles and other objects, recommended use of a mask, and restricted access to certain rooms or spaces.

 Studying at dBs Berlin in 2020

-Looking ahead to the next academic year, our current assumption is that we will be reopening and delivering our courses as normal from September 2020 – albeit under an appropriate operational regime relevant to COVID-19 hygiene requirements in Germany.
+Looking ahead to the next academic year, we are confident that we will be reopening and delivering our courses as normal from September 2020 – albeit under an appropriate operational regime relevant to COVID-19 hygiene requirements in Germany.

-However, we are preparing to comply with all possible scenarios as the situation unfolds.
-It is possible that we may be required to deliver a mixture of online and physical classes.
-Or, in the worst-case scenario, full online delivery with delayed facility access.
-In all cases, we’ll ensure that you’ll receive the required level of facility access relevant to your course.
+However, we are preparing to comply with all possible scenarios as the situation unfolds, including delivering a mixture of online and physical classes.
+Whatever happens, we’ll ensure that you’ll receive the required level of facility access relevant to your course.